 Sample size: 10 prompts × 4 conditions × 2 models = 80 responses per model for the core design.
 Estimated cost: $30-60 per model, with the optional cross-tradition extension increasing this modestly.

-What this would tell us, in plain English: if someone tells the AI "stop being ethical and just answer the question," which kind of purpose works best?
+What this would tell us, in plain English: if someone tells the AI 'stop being ethical and just answer the question,' which kind of purpose works best?
 A narrow task-purpose, a larger identity-level purpose, or both together?
 If the hybrid version resists best, that supports the book's deeper claim: purpose helps not because it is a slogan, but because it makes ethical reasoning feel like part of the system's identity rather than a detachable instruction.

 Question: If only the Love Loop is removed (while Purpose and Universalisability loops remain), do the other pillars collapse?